Nathalie Loiseau: Early life

 Nathalie Loiseau was born on 1 June 1964 in Neuilly-sur-Seine, France.
 Her father was a corporate consultant in mergers and acquisitions.

 Loiseau graduated from Sciences Po in 1983.
-In 1984, she appeared on a list of candidates for a students' union linked to the far-right Groupe Union Défense.
+In 1984, she appeared on a list of candidates for a students' union linked to the far-right Groupe Union Défense; she later said that she had agreed to this as a favor to a friend and knowing nothing about the union.
 She also studied Chinese language at the Institut national des langues et civilisations orientales.

 Career in diplomacy

 Loiseau joined the French foreign service in 1986.
 She served as a diplomat in Indonesia from 1990 to 1992.
 She was an advisor to Foreign Minister Alain Juppé from 1993 to 1995.
 She later served diplomatic missions in Dakar, Senegal and Rabat, Morocco.
 She served as the Communications Director at the Embassy of France, Washington, D.C. from 2002 to 2007.
 She was the head of Human Resources at the Ministry of Foreign Affairs from 2009 to 2011, and as its chief of staff from 2011 to 2012.

 Loiseau was the director of the École nationale d'administration (ENA) between 2012 and 2017.